College admissions in South Korea: Early admission

 Early admission began in 1997 when the main exam was abolished.
 It is largely divided into the first and second rounds, with the first being conducted before the College Scholastic Ability Test and the second being after the College Scholastic Ability Test.
 If necessary, a third round of recruitment may be conducted.
 In early admission, the importance of the College Scholastic Ability Test is lowered, and the contents of the university examination or student record has a more significant impact in selecting students.

 Initially, the recruitment was divided into the first semester and the second semester.
 In the 2010 school year, recruitment for the first semester of early admission was abolished, and since then, universities only recruit students for the second semester of early admission.

 In early admission, the scores of the College Scholastic Ability Test are not considered, because the early admission process is conducted before the exam is administered.
 However, most universities use the grade scores of the College Scholastic Ability Test to implement the lowest grading system, so the CSAT still has a significant impact on admissions.
-Starting in 2018, some universities have abolished the lowest grading system, a source of public controversy.
+Starting in 2018, some universities have abolished or lenified the lowest grading system, a source of public controversy.
+However, other universities are tightening or even reintroducing standards.

 Originally, there was no limit on the number of applications.
 But as several problems such as application costs were raised, applications were limited to six times from the 2013 school year.
 Only four-year universities, including universities of education, are applicable, except for industrial universities, colleges of expertise, and other universities.
 Universities can limit eligibility for applications.
 In addition, there was no unregistered recruitment.
 To minimize the number of people carried forward from the regular admission process from the 2012 school year, unregistered recruitment was also introduced.

 Those who have passed early recruitment and unregistered recruitment (except for those who have passed unregistered recruitment only in the 2012 school year when the number of unregistered recruits was first introduced) do not apply for regular admission.
 Due to the advantage of being able to select excellent students in advance, the proportion of early admissions is increasing.
 In particular, the number of comprehensive student records screening is increasing, and the number of comprehensive screenings to assess sincerity, serviceability, and creativity is increasing the most.

 The portion of the early admissions for college entrance exams in 2019 was expected to be 76.2 percent, the largest ever.

 Early admission is largely divided into four types: the comprehensive student record screening, the student record curriculum screening, the essay screening, and the special talent screening.